 Pattern Roundup: Pinafores, Apron Dresses, and Overalls

-The pandemic did a doozy on our fashion sense, style, and/or size.
+For many, the pandemic did a doozy on our fashion sense, style, and/or size.
 For some, coming out of our pandemic cocoon might look like the glitz and glam of the Roaring Twenties.
 For others, emulating the simpler lines and more androgynous looks from the casual side of the 1920s may be more up your alley.

 Your fabric choice determines how casual or dressed up your garment is.
 Most of these patterns work with wovens of many types and weights including silk, linen, denim, corduroy, chambray, and cotton twill.